padraigfl/Java-Dropmix-Toolkit/readme.md

 ### Known Issues:

+1. A fresh install of all card data is required after each install currently [I'm guessing this is some kind of auto refresh function baked into the app]
 1. I raced through this so the UI is janky as hell.
 I expect frequent restarts.
 Some of it looks pretty bad with the Java 1.8 compilation settings but it'll do
 1. Logs aren't updating correctly; I think I need to add some multithreading functionality
 1. UI in general has weird lags tbh